thiago-Coderr/thiago-Coderr/README.md

 I studied B.Tech in Computer Science & Engineering at the [Kalinga Institute of Industrial Technology](https://kiit.ac.in/).
 Currently, I am learning Rust for Bitcoin and Lightning development.

 I am excited to connect with like-minded professionals, collaborate on innovative projects, and continue my personal and professional growth journey.
-You can take a look at my [LinkedIn](www.linkedin.com/in/tiagontalani).
 Let's connect and explore opportunities to create meaningful change together.

 ## 🌐 Socials: